okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-import-existing-resources/main/index.md

 ## Overview

-It is easiest to manage Okta resources from Terraform if you fully manage the lifecycle of resources from Terraform.
-However, in some cases, your Okta org may have resources created in the admin console or with other automation tools.
-You can use several techniques to import these resources into a Terraform configuration.
+Your goal may be to use Terraform to manage all or most of your infrastructure.
+This may require managing resources that were created in the Okta Admin Console or by some other method.
+You can use several techniques to import these resources into your Terraform configuration.

-## What does import mean?
+## Types of import

-Terraform supports managing existing infrastructure.
-Importing resources into Terraform allows you to manage your infrastructure using a consistent workflow.

 An object you create in Terraform includes default values for each field.
-Imported objects may have values that are different from the default.
-To start managing the imported object, you first must determine and set the current state.
+This includes imported objects.
+You must set the value for any fields that are different from the default.
+The values for fields in imported objects may be different than the default.
+However, when you import That requires knowing the current state of an object before it's imported.

 There are different approaches to accomplishing this.
 This article uses the `import` block feature introduced in Terraform 1.5, instead of the older `terraform import` CLI command.
-Even with the `import` block, there are two strategies that you can choose from.
+Even with the `import` block, there are two strategies:

 * **Minimal import:** Import an object in your Terraform configuration and set the value of any desired fields.
 You must also set the value of fields that differ from the Terraform provider defaults.